 Example behavior:

-Copilot attributes factual claims more consistently than opinion or analysis content.
+Copilot attributes factual claims more consistently than opinion or analysis content, similar to how Google AI Overview settings determine which sources appear in generative search results.

 Comparison Queries